Seggan/xclj/README.md

 $ java -jar xclj-uber.jar <input-file> args...
 ```

-The input file should consist of a single function.
-The `args` will be passed to that function as an evaluated list.
+The input file must have an `<xclj>` root tag.
+The function called must be called `main`.
+All arguments are passed to the `main` function as a vector of evaluated strings.

 This is a joke project, but if you happen to somehow find it useful, I'd love to hear about it.